aponica/assert-properties-php/README.md

 # aponica/assert-properties-php

-Assert that an object contains certain properties.
+Assert that a hash (associative array) contains certain properties.

 This is a convenient way to assert, for example, that certain parameters or options have been provided.
 By default, all specified properties must